 - The biggest problem to this theory for me personally is that it ruins any chances of a Finn/Rey romance.
 Rey dating her reborn grandfather?
 Maybe it could work for fanfiction, but in a real Star Wars movie?
 I'm not so sure.

-- Despite what I said earlier about the idea of reincarnation possibly working in Star Wars, I don't think they're going to actually do it, especially because of the negative reception for the "Reyincarnation" theory when it was first created.
+- Despite what I said earlier about the idea of reincarnation possibly working in Star Wars, I don't think they're going to actually do it, especially because of the negative feedback for the "Reyincarnation" theory when it was first created.

 What the storyline could be:

 "Years after 'Return of the Jedi,' Anakin Skywalker is reborn in the form of Finn.
 This is the Force's way of granting him a second chance to not only save his grandson Ben Solo (Kylo Ren) from Snoke, but also fix his wrongdoings, fulfill the prophecy and bring balance to the Force and finally reunite with his family.
 Unfortunately, while Finn was a baby, the First Order (supposedly) killed his family, kidnapped him and made him a Stormtrooper.
 This may have possibly been the work of the Force as well, making Anakin('s soul) understand what it felt like for the original Stormtroopers and Empire employees to work for him when he was Darth Vader.

 Finally, Finn has his chance to escape when Resistance pilot Poe Dameron is arrested.
 The TIE-fighter flown by Poe and Finn is blasted by the First Order and causes the two men to split apart.
 Finn crash-lands on Jakku, where the Force brings him to his granddaughter, Rey Skywalker, who was left on the desert planet for her own safety.
 Once the First Order attacks, Rey and Finn escape on the Millennium Falcon with a droid named BB-8.
 Eventually, the Falcon is found by Han Solo (Anakin's son-in-law) and Chewbacca.
 The five go together to Takodana to meet with Maz Kanata, an old friend of Han and Chewie.
 Finn, scared of facing the First Order, attempts to leave, but returns when they strike yet again.